AbhishekGhosh/kim_uno_remix/README.md

 (for the micro build version) as well as Windows/Mac/Linux (for the QT version).

-This "remix" takes his original KIM-1 emulation codebase from, and changes some things around for expandability, reusability, and portability.
+This "remix" takes Oscar's original KIM-1 emulation codebase, and changes some things around for expandability, reusability, and portability.
 Some things have been removed to make space for the additional functionality, including the calculator and floating point library.
 Some things have been added such as support for other platforms, and ease of expandability.

+Best part is, it's a remix.
+If you don't want any of this, you can always just go back to Oscar's code if you'd like. ;)

 --------
-"Remixed" differences from Oscar's oroginal version:
+"Remixed" differences from Oscar's version:
 - Broken out into multiple files (eg cpu.c, memory.c, keys.cpp, display.cpp)
 - Easily configured for different platforms (config.h)
 - Easily configurable ROM layouts (see memory.c)
 - Easy-loaded programs to RAM (see memory.c)
-- PC version uses the same core engine and ROM data
+- PC version uses the same core cpu engine and ROM data

 New changes implemented:
 - Serial interface (temporarily removed for a code shuffle in progress)